Thermodynamical aspects of fermions in external electromagnetic fields: Introduction

 In Section \ref{se:equilibrium-states} we discuss the construction of equilibrium states for the interacting time evolution.
 In Section \ref{se:NESS} we discuss the validity of the Cook criterion which permits to obtain return to equilibrium and stability properties of the equilibrium states.
 Furthermore, we show how one obtains NESS when the interacting Dirac operator has bound states.
 Section \ref{eq:relative-entropy} contains a formula for the relative entropy among equilibrium states of different interacting hamiltonians, its use in combination with the NESS and the entropy production.

-The obtained formula for the relative entropy can be used to compute the relative entropy between gauge invariant quasi-free states.
-We show that in the finite dimensional case it reduces to a form which reminds on the Kullback-Leibler divergences \cite{KL}.
-The formula is a generalization of a similar result for quasi-free states in a simpler situation studied in \cite{Finster}.
+We finally derive an explicit formula for the relative entropy between gauge invariant quasi-free states which reminds on the Kullback-Leibler divergences \cite{KL}.
+The formula is a generalization of a similar result for quasi free states in a simpler situation studied in \cite{Finster}.